 Instructions

 - Start boiling a pan of salted water.
-Add the penne pasta and the frozen spinach and let boil for 8 minutes.
-Reserve 1/4 cup of pasta water, strain the pasta and spinach and set aside.
+Add the penne pasta and let boil for 8 minutes or until al dente according to your package instructions.
+Reserve 1/4 cup of pasta water, strain the pasta and set aside.300 grams Penne Pasta

 - In the pan add the butter and flour on medium low heat and whisk together.
 Stir for a minute to cook but prevent burning.
-Then add in the rest of the ingredients except for the capers.
+Then add in the rest of the ingredients except for the capers and spinach (or other green).
 Turn the heat up to medium and whisk constantly to thicken and reduce.
-After about 3 minutes add back in the pasta and spinach.
+After about 3 minutes add in the spinach and turn off the heat.
+The residual heat will wilt it into the sauce.
+Add the pasta.100 grams Spinach (or other leafy green you want), 2 tbsp Butter, 2 tbsp Flour, 250 ml Heavy Cream, 60 ml Lemon Juice, 60 ml Chicken Stock, 1/2 tbsp Lemon Zest, 1/4 tsp Salt, 1/4 tsp Black Pepper

 - Toss the pasta to combine (or use a rubber spatula as it's actually easier with this sauce).
 Add the capers and mix again.
-Serve in black bowls a la tradition and garnish with fresh chopped parsley or lemon supremes (if you like it tart like me).
+Serve in black bowls a la tradition and garnish with fresh chopped parsley or lemon supremes (if you like it tart like me).4 tbsp Capers

 So delish!
 A dish to wow company for sure.